+Activities Covered

-Activities Covered Repair, replacement, and/or installation of new rock, concrete, untreated wood, and steel sheet pile bulkheads Installation of soft and hybrid shoreline activities Notification Requirements NMFS notification and verification is required for this activity category.
+- Repair, replacement, and/or installation of new rock, concrete, untreated wood, and steel sheet pile bulkheads - Installation of soft and hybrid shoreline activities

+Notification Requirements

+NMFS notification and verification is required for this activity category.
 USFWS notification is required for this activity category.
 The application materials and notification should include the information below, if applicable.

-Conservation offsets are required for this PDC, except for the installation of soft and hybrid shoreline treatment.
+- Conservation offsets are required for this PDC, except for the installation of soft and hybrid shoreline treatment.
 Submit a proposal for conservation offsets and any applicable report(s) (i.e. conservation calculator, habitat improvement plan, pre-sale agreement etc.).
-See Program Administration Section 8 of the Biological Opinions for supporting information.
-If a bulkhead removal is proposed, a riparian and vegetation planting plan is • required. • Project description should include where applicable the vertical distance of bulkhead toe from MHHW (ft).
-If a minor alteration from the PDC is requested, provide documentation in the •

-• If a minor alteration from the PDC is requested, provide documentation in the notification.
-See Program Administration Section 6 of the Biological Opinions for supporting information.
+See Program Administration Section 8 of the Biological Opinions for supporting information. - If a bulkhead removal is proposed, a riparian and vegetation planting plan is required. - Project description should include where applicable the vertical distance of bulkhead toe from MHHW (ft). - If an alteration from the PDC is requested, provide documentation in the notification.
+See Program Administration Section 6 of the Biological Opinions for supporting information and examples.
+Verification from both NMFS and USFWS is required if an alteration is requested.